Jays1115/VSI-Is-Under-Attack/README.md

 <b>[Tech Portfolio Home](https://github.com/Jays1115/Jalen-Smith.git)</b>

-# VSI's Custom Splunk Environment
+# VSI Is Under Attack

 Scenerio: As a SOC Analyst at Virtual Space Industries (VSI), a company specializing in virtual-reality programs for businesses, I was tasked with investigating potential cyber threats.
 VSI received intelligence indicating that a competitor, JobeCorp, may be planning to launch cyberattacks to disrupt VSI’s business operations.
 <br>